Goal Setting Meditation for Clear Intentions and Realistic Action

 Goal setting meditation is meditation for goals, not a promise that thoughts control events.
 It uses breath, mindfulness, values reflection, and grounded visualization to help you choose a direction with less mental noise.

 Meditation is now widely used as a self-management tool.
-Per the CDC, 14.2% of U.S. adults reported using meditation in 2017, up from 4.1% in 2012 source.
+Per the CDC, 14.2% of U.S. adults reported using meditation in 2017, up from 4.1% in 2012 CDC guidance.
 Mindful.net teaches practical secular mindfulness practices for beginners and daily life through its Mindfulness Practices App, including goal practices that stay grounded in action, not magical guarantees.

 How goal setting meditation works for attention and follow-through